- TOP

 Initiatives Related to Climate Change

-The Group is working to address climate change in line with the road map laid out in Medium-Term Management Plan 2023.
-Here, we will focus on our progress up to the first half of fiscal 2024.
+Previously, we worked to address climate change in line with the road map laid out in Medium-Term Management Plan 2023.
+Going forward, we will further advance our efforts in line with the updated road map below.

 Efforts to Reduce Greenhouse Gas Emissions